-Rising heat: How scorching weather affects the body and what you can do about it
+How extreme heat affects the body and what you can do about it

 Heatstroke

-This is the most fatal heat illness.
+This is the most serious heat illness and can be fatal.
 It occurs when the body can no longer control its core temperature, which can spike to 40 deg C or higher.

 A glimpse into how heatstroke progresses